 Alice flourishes, burning eternal, in that half-awake, half-asleep Wonderland to which we surrender in our most precious, cherished film experiences.
 Haunted phantomwise, we move not only through fantastic spaces with Alice, but across time and throughout cinema history; from its earliest days, through live action, animation and combinations of both, to the spectacular 3D visions of Tim Burton, each inspired not only by Carroll’s stories alone but also by the wealth of Alice-inspired moving-image history that preceded it.
 These films and games and music videos remind us how, in creating his Wonderland, Carroll has inspired endless, infinite new cinematic Wonderlands.
 Like cinema itself, the only limit to the worlds Alice can inhabit are those enforced by the boundaries of our imagination.

-This is an essay from the Wonderland exhibition catalogue, published by Thames & Hudson.
+This essay was published in the Wonderland exhibition catalogue (Thames & Hudson).
 Buy it here.

 SL Stoffel, The Art of Alice in Wonderland, The Wonderland Press, New York, 1998, p.
 10.